prody/ProDy-website/tutorials/mech_stiff/sm.rst

      ...

-The range of spring constant for *k_range* can be check:
+The range of spring constant for *k_range* can be checked as follows:

 .. ipython:: python

    anm.getStiffnessRange()

 See also :meth:`.ANM.getMechStiffStatistic` and :meth:`.ANM.getStiffnessRangeSel`
-function for detailed analysis of stiffness matrix.
+functions for more detailed analysis of the stiffness matrix.

-The results of mean value of mechanical stiffness calculation can be seen in VMD_ program using:
+The results of the mean value of mechanical stiffness calculation can be seen in VMD_ using:

 .. ipython:: python
    :verbatim:

-   writeDeformProfile(anm, pdb, selstr='chain A and name CA',\
+   writeDeformProfile(anm, gfp, selstr='chain A and name CA', pdb_selstr='protein')
-                                  pdb_selstr='protein')

 .. figure:: images/1gfl_defprofile_vmd.png